-Table 2-6: Wind energy virtual purchase agreements from Indiana wind farms (Data sources: IURC [24])
+Table 2-6: Wind energy virtual purchase agreements from Indiana wind farms (Data sources: IURC [25])

-Figure 2-13 shows the distribution of Indiana wind energy resources at 100 meters and the location of major transmission lines, the two main factors influencing the location of utility-scale wind farms, while Figure 2-14 shows the distribution of the wind resource at 50 m, a height at which smaller scale community wind projects operate.
+Figure 2-13 shows the distribution of Indiana wind energy resources at 100 meters, the height at which utility-scale wind turbines typically operate, while Figure 2-14 shows the distribution of the wind resource at 80 m, a height at which smaller scale community wind projects operate.

-Figure 2-13: Indiana wind speed at 100 meters height (Source: DOE/NREL [30])
+Figure 2-13: Indiana wind speed at 100 meters height (Source: DOE/NREL [33])

-Figure 2-14: Indiana wind speed at 50 meters height (Source: DOE/NREL [30])
+Figure 2-14: Indiana wind speed at 80 meters height (Source: DOE/NREL [33])

 With the rapid expansion of utility-scale wind farms in Indiana and across the U.S., resistance has arisen in some communities resulting in the writing of local government ordnances restricting their installation in some counties.
 One such local ordinance was passed in Tippecanoe County in May 2019 restricting the maximum height of wind turbines to 140 feet.
-This effectively bans utility-scale windfarms, since the typical utility-scale wind turbine tower ranges anywhere from 300 to 600 feet [31].
+This effectively bans utility-scale windfarms in the county, since the typical utility-scale wind turbine tower ranges anywhere from 300 to 600 feet.
+According to the IndyStar more than 30 Indiana Counties had passed ordinances to restrict installation of utility-scale wind turbines [34, 35].